onehilltech/ember-cli-gatekeeper/README.md

 ```

 The `save()` method takes an optional `adapterOptions` property that allows you to
-sign in the user upon account creation time.
+sign in the user when the account is created.
 The advantage of doing this it that
-it allows you to transition to a protected application route after account creation.
+it allows you to transition to a protected application route after account creation,
+or access [protected data](#accessing-protected-data) as part of the creation process.
 Otherwise, the user will have to sign in after creating the account to access a
 protected application route.